rcmdnk/sd_cl/README.md

 i.e., if you want to enable both in Bash, you should replace above `builtin cd "$@"` with `wrap_cd "$@"`.

+`SD_CL_RANKING` sets the method to make a ranking list.

+* 0: Do not make a ranking list.
+* 1: Add a directory when cd is executed.
+* 2: Add a directory at any commands.

 ## References